 - Discuss the current economic pressure on healthcare systems and how perioperative medicine can be used to reduce these pressures.

 As your Lead Educators, we firmly believe that by embracing perioperative medicine we can provide higher quality care for high risk patients, despite current financial pressures.
 Because of this, we believe that the future for perioperative medicine is extremely bright and it’s journey is just beginning.

 Finally, we would ask you to watch the video above to see what our expert faculty believe is the future of perioperative medicine.
 As ever, we would love to hear your thoughts in the comments section.

 UCL Perioperative Medicine Master’s Programme

 If we have inspired you to learn more about perioperative medicine, you may want to consider applying to the UCL Perioperative Master’s Programme.
 This distance learning programme is delivered entirely online, with no requirement to come to UCL.
 With an internationally renowned faculty from UCL, UK and abroad, the course addresses the challenges posed by the high-risk surgical patient.
 It will equip those involved in managing surgical care with extensive knowledge, underpinned by best evidence, and encourage a deep understanding of the specialty.

 Keep access to this course and be awarded a Certificate of Achievement

 If you’ve enjoyed this course you can upgrade for unlimited access.
-Providing you meet the criteria, upgrading will also give you access to a printed and digital Certificate of Achievement which comes with a transcript detailing the syllabus and learning outcomes from the course.
+Providing you meet the criteria, upgrading will also give you access to a formal printed and digital Certificate of Achievement which comes with a transcript detailing the syllabus and learning outcomes from the course.

-To earn a Certificate of Achievement, you must upgrade and mark at least 90% of the course steps complete.
+To earn a formal Certificate of Achievement, you must upgrade and mark at least 90% of the course steps complete.

 © University College London